tenderbarbarian/personal-portfolio/src/projects/blog.md

 ## Contact form

+Lightweight and snappy responsive.
 Includes spam bot filters and Google Captcha.

 ## RSS feed

 ## Responsive asymetric layout (header, footer)

 ## Typography driven design

+If you'd like to learn more or have any questions please feel free to contact me.
+Oh, and feel free to give it star on GitHub if you like.